Tips For Evaluating Your Business Risks

 How to Evaluate Your Risks

-After identifying business risks, take three steps to evaluate if the risk is worth taking or one you should avoid.
+After identifying business risks, take three steps to evaluate whether a risk is worth taking or one you should avoid.

 Evaluating your business risks is an important part of your company's success.
-Discuss your risk management with your business mentor, attorney, financial planner and insurance agent.
+Discuss your risk management with your business mentor, attorney and financial planner, and talk to an agent.

 Need insurance for You, Your Family or Your Business?